-The initial concept for WYSIWYG the Musical was developed in the Summer of 2008.
+The initial concept for WYSIWYG the Musical was hatched in the Summer of 2008.
 It all started with a bunch of songs written in the last millennium about someone finding themselves and being comfortable with who they are.
 At that time, the Internet was just starting to become part of our daily lives.
 In early 2012, I placed an ad on craigslist that solicited singers for a unique musical concept.
 Kelly Zick responded to the ad and we setup an informal meeting near the Lamont School of Music to discuss the project.

 Drew Bradley, who joined us at our initial meeting, recommended Tony Domenic transcribe the music.
 Tony and I worked together throughout 2013 and at some point he became the vocal coach and music director for the premiere.
 Along with Kelly and Drew, I hired Blake Nawa'a and Mark Del Monte to complete the cast.
 On September 14th, 2013 we held a stage reading of the initial concept at the Black Crown Piano Lounge in Denver Colorado.

-A few weeks after the Black Crown performance, I met Evan Duggan at the Rooster Cat Café and hired him to write the book.
+A few weeks after the Black Crown performance, I met Evan Duggan at the Rooster Cat Café and hired him to help me with the book.
 Songs were added, expanded and changed.
 His goal was to capture the true, very personal story that was being played out for him in real time.
 At some point, Evan assumed the role of Director too and we planned our first theater run for Spring 2014.

 It's not easy for an independent production to find rehearsal space in Denver, but with my connection at First Baptist Church and the casts' relationship with Lamont School of Music we were able to make do.
 We spent the first half of 2014 tweaking the script, rehearsing and refining the production.
 The premiere was on June 6th, 2014 at Denver's Crossroads Theater.
 Our closing performance was the matinee on June 8th.